microsoft/azure-maven-plugins/docs/web-app-samples.md

 <a name="web-app-on-linux-jre8"></a>
 ## Web App (on Linux) with Java 8 and JAR deployment
 The following configuration is applicable for below scenario:
-- Referencing `<serverId>` in Maven's `settings.xml` to authenticate with Azure
+- Reference `<serverId>` in Maven's `settings.xml` to authenticate with Azure
 - Web App on Linux
-- Using Java 8
+- Use Java 8
-- Using JAR to deploy an executable jar file to `/site/wwwroot/` directory in your Web App server
+- Use JAR to deploy an executable jar file to `/site/wwwroot/` directory in your Web App server
 - Add Application Settings to your Web App

    ```xml